bonitasoft/bonita-doc/md/connector-archetype.md

 #### API call

 We are finally going to perform the API call to retrieve details on a Star Wars character, and then put those details in the related connector output.
-In the class _ConnectorStarWars_,  replace the method _executeBusinessLogic_ with the following one.
+In the class _ConnectorStarWars_,  replace the method _executeBusinessLogic_ by the following one.

 ```groovy
 def static final PERSON_OUTPUT = "person"